near/wallet-selector/README.md

 ```
 ## Contributing

-Contributors to this library may find the [`examples`](./examples) directory useful as it provides a quick and consistent way to manually test new changes and/or bug fixes.
+Contributors may find the [`examples`](./examples) directory useful as it provides a quick and consistent way to manually test new changes and/or bug fixes.
 Below is a common workflow you can use:

 - Execute `yarn link` in the root directory.
 - Navigate to the `examples/{framework}` directory.